0xkrt26/math_behind_security/_posts/2026-06-09-how-hashing-became-cryptographic.md

 <div style="font-style: italic; color: #3474B4;">

-The definition of the cryptographic hash that I'll give here is based on a very interesting paper, ["New Directions in Cryptography"(1976)](https://www.cs.jhu.edu/~rubin/courses/sp03/papers/diffie.hellman.pdf) by Whitfield Diffie and Martin E. Hellman.
+The definition of the cryptographic hash that I'll give here is based on a very interesting paper, <a href="https://www.cs.jhu.edu/~rubin/courses/sp03/papers/diffie.hellman.pdf">"New Directions in Cryptography"(1976)</a> by Whitfield Diffie and Martin E. Hellman.
 It's engaging, easy to read, and covers not only cryptographic hashing but also RSA, so I can really recommend it for further readings.

 </div>
 <br>